 In the workplace, fire and evacuation procedures aren’t as simple as getting in a single file line and following the leader.
 Yet, even as adults, our first instinct in an emergency is often to look for an authority figure to tell us what to do.

 Every employee needs to be empowered with the right information and training to protect themselves.
-Conducting periodic fire drills at work helps save lives.
+Conducting periodic fire drills and highlighting workplace fire safety best practices can help save lives.

 5 Steps to Running Successful Fire Drills in the Workplace